Credential Stuffing picoCTF 2026 Solution

 picoCTF{cr3d_stuf_succ3ss_...}

-One credential pair in the dump is valid for the service - multi-threaded stuffing finds it quickly.
+One credential pair in the dump is valid for the TCP service.
+The script finds it by trying each pair sequentially over a raw socket connection - no HTTP involved.

 How to prevent this